jax-ml/jax/docs/501/shape-polymorphism.md

 but also for `b == 1` and for `a == b`.
 This is unsound, and we ought to raise `core.InconclusiveDimensionOperation` because under some valuations the result should be `True` and under other valuations it should be `False`.
-We choose to make equality total thus allowing unsoundness because otherwise we may get spurious errors in presence of hash collisions when hashing dimension expressions or objects that include them (shapes, `core.AbstractValue`, `core.Jaxpr`).
+We choose to make equality total, thus allowing unsoundness, because otherwise we may get spurious errors in presence of hash collisions when hashing dimension expressions or objects that include them (shapes, `core.AbstractValue`, `core.Jaxpr`).